Osteopathy Board of Australia - Statement on paediatric care

 The National Registration and Accreditation Scheme (the National Scheme) for health practitioners in Australia commenced on 1 July 2010 under the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law).

-Under the National Law, the Osteopathy Board of Australia (the Board) is responsible for the regulation of the osteopaths and is supported in this role by the Australian Health Practitioner Regulation Agency (AHPRA).
+Under the National Law, the Osteopathy Board of Australia (the Board) is responsible for the regulation of osteopaths and is supported in this role by the Australian Health Practitioner Regulation Agency (Ahpra).

-The Board’s Code of conduct for osteopaths and Guidelines for advertising of regulated health services are published on this website.
+The Board’s Code of conduct for osteopaths and Guidelines for advertising a regulated health service are published on its website at www.osteopathyboard.gov.au.
 These documents, and the Board’s other codes and guidelines, make clear what the Board expects of registered osteopaths as part of the healthcare system.

 The National Law uses title protection provisions under sections 113 to 118 (title and practice protections) that do not generally restrict scope of practice for osteopaths with a few limited exceptions.